Nehonix-Team/ret-compiler/docs/API-STABILITY.md

 ## Conclusion

-**Fortify Schema v2.0 is production-ready** with comprehensive stability guarantees, enterprise-grade support, and proven performance characteristics.
+**ReliantType v2.0 is production-ready** with comprehensive stability guarantees, enterprise-grade support, and proven performance characteristics.

 ### Recommendations by Use Case